Site-to-Site VPN Overview

 Access Control for the Components

-For the purposes of access control, when you set up the IPSec VPN, you must specify the compartment where you want each of the components to reside.
+For the purposes of access control, when you set up Site-to-Site VPN, you must specify the compartment where you want each of the components to reside.
 If you're not sure which compartment to use, put all the components in the same compartment as the VCN.
 Note that the IPSec tunnels always reside in the same compartment as the parent IPSec connection.
 For information about compartments and restricting access to your networking components, see Access Control.

 Component Names and Identifiers